Date(s) - August 25, 2017

 Oakland Asian Cultural Center

 OACC is wheelchair accessible and easily accessible by BART, AC Transit, and several freeways.
-Street parking is available, as well directly beneath the venue in the Pacific Renaissance Plaza Garage at $1/half hour.
+Street parking is available, as well directly beneath the venue in the Pacific Renaissance Plaza Garage at $2 flat rate from 5p-midnight.
+Enter the garage next to 988 Franklin St., or at Webster St. and 10th.

 This project is supported by California Humanities, a non-profit partner of the National Endowment for the Humanities.
 Visit calhum.org.